vintagemars/Chart.js/docs/developers/updates.md

 ## Preventing Animations

 Sometimes when a chart updates, you may not want an animation.
-To achieve this you can call `update` with `'none'` as mode.
+To achieve this you can call `update` with a duration of `0`.
+This will render the chart synchronously and without an animation.